 There are three stages in scar healing, and your scar may look different during each stage.

-- The inflammatory stage is stage one and begins immediately when the incision is made or the injury happens.
+Stage one begins immediately when the incision is made or the injury happens.
 This stage can last three to four days and consists of the construction of blood vessels to stop any blood loss and blood clotting capabilities begin to work.
 This is also when the white blood cells show up to kill bacteria and clean up the wound.
 During this stage, your incision will look dark red and swollen.

-- The proliferative stage is stage two and begins about day 3 working along with stage 1.
+Stage two begins about day 3 working along with stage 1.
 Cells called fibroblasts start to produce new collagen and create new blood vessels to repair the damaged tissue.
-The collagen is being laid down in a disorganized way and this is what causes scars to appear thick and raised at first.
+Consequently, disorganization causes collagen to lay down thick and raised, creating scars.

-- The remodeling stage is the final stage and starts about 20 days post-incision and can continue for up to a year or more.
-During this stage, collagen continues to repair and fill in the damaged tissue areas only it does it more systematically and strategically.
+The final stage starts about 20 days post-incision and can continue for up to a year or more.
+During this stage, collagen continues to repair and fill in the damaged tissue areas only it does it more strategically.
 The collagen around the tension lines aligns and collagen fibers cross-link and lie closer together.
-This is what causes scars to thin out, lighten up, and become less noticeable.
+This is what causes scars to thin out, lighten up, and become less visible.

 How Can I Help Heal My Scars Faster?

-Getting enough sleep and good circulation are also essential to gastric sleeve incision healing.
+Getting enough sleep and good circulation are also important to gastric sleeve incision healing.
 Faster healing incisions greatly reduce the risks of infection and severe scarring.

-Some scarring is inevitable when having surgery but following the aftercare instructions, eating healthy, and getting enough rest helps provide your body with the things it needs to repair itself.
-If you do end up with visible scarring despite all your efforts, there are several cosmetic treatments that can help minimize or alleviate them.
+Despite inevitable scarring, following aftercare instructions, eating healthily, and getting rest can help your body repair itself.
+Furthermore, several cosmetic treatments can help reduce or eliminate visible scars.
 Treatments like microdermabrasion and microneedling, just to name a few, are very effective in reducing the appearance of scars.

 Are you considering a gastric sleeve procedure but worried about incisions and scarring?
-Contact IBI Healthcare Institute today to learn more about the techniques we use, including the scarless gastric sleeve.
+Schedule an appointment to learn more about the techniques we use, including the scarless gastric sleeve.